Falcons are predatory birds and have exceptional power of vision and diving speeds.

 The Falcon Breeding Areas need to be maintained at a temperature of 3 ℃ to 4 ℃ @ 35±5% RH.

-The Background: Falcon House in Al-Ain, UAE is a project involved in Falcon Conservation and Breeding.
-The President of UAE, Sheikh Zayed bin Sultan Al Nayhan, an avid environmentalist is financing this scientific program to ensure the survival of ancient art of Falconry.
-The breeding area is housed in a controlled environment of reduced oxygen, increased carbon dioxide and vapor content.
-Fresh air is introduced in the area @100cfm per room to offset the contaminants generated by the birds and their surrounding like methane, hydrogen sulfide and ammonia added by decomposing waste, animal activities, air movement and microscopic dust particle from feed, bedding, and fecal material.
+Falcon House in Al-Ain, UAE, is a project involved in Falcon Conservation and Breeding.
+The President of UAE, Sheikh Zayed bin Sultan Al Nayhan, an avid environmentalist has financed this scientific program to ensure the survival of ancient art of Falconry.
+The breeding area is housed in a controlled environment of reduced oxygen, increased carbon dioxide, and vapour content.